-Projections to 2030 for China reveal that it can meet its cattle feed requirements without additional imports of feedstuffs mainly due to the large proportion of crop residues fed to them, but while imports of energy feeds for the livestock and fish sectors will not be required, increasing protein shortfalls are likely if appropriate agricultural sector policy decisions are not made.
+It is concluded that China can basically meet its cattle feed requirements without additional feedstuffs imports, primarily due to the large proportion of crop residues fed to them.
+However, while imports of energy feeds for the entire livestock and fish sectors will not be required, potential protein shortfalls point to the need for significant imports if appropriate agricultural sector policy decisions are not taken.